Benetech PRA Calculates the Risk That an Abnormality May Occur

 What is Prenatal Screening?

-Prenatal screening is the process of determining the chances of a pregnant woman having a baby born with a chromosomal abnormality, or birth defect.
+Prenatal screening is the process of determining the chances of a pregnant individual developing certain complications during pregnancy including pre-eclampsia or of having a baby born with a chromosomal abnormality, or birth defect.
 The risk is calculated using a number of factors.

 Factors depend on the condition being screened for and the screening practices of each laboratory, and may include one or more of the following:

 - the age of the mother at the time of delivery